 Departmental Help for Scholarships and Stipends

-This page is designed to help the University of Arizona (UA) Departments with the student financial aid process in UAccess Student.
-For UA policy questions on Methods of Student Payment, please refer to the Financial Services Office's Financial Policies and Procedures, Section 13.
+This page is designed to help the University of Arizona Departments with the student financial aid process in UAccess Student.
+For University of Arizona policy questions on Methods of Student Payment, please refer to the Financial Services Office's Financial Policies and Procedures, Section 13.

 Responsibilities of Colleges and Departments

 Federal regulations require the coordination of federal financial aid awards with all resources, including external (private) scholarships and grants, fellowships, waivers (including the out of state tuition waiver), stipends, and other educational benefits for students receiving federal financial aid.
 External Awards is the UAccess Student function that departments use to award scholarships (awards processed by departments are referred to as "external awards").
 Scholarships should preferably be awarded at least two weeks before the start of the semester.
 Awards are usually loaded for the whole academic year and disbursements are divided into two payments (one for fall and one for spring).

 The Role of the Office of Scholarships and Financial Aid (OSFA)

 OSFA is responsible for awarding federal, state, and institutional financial aid (grants, work-study, and loans) and coordinates all aid awarded to students per applicable policies and regulations.
 This includes all external awards processed by departments.
 OSFA has established procedures which ensure compliance with awarding and student resource coordination requirements.